aurielfournier/CV/PDF_CV.md

 **Instructor** University of Conneticut - Department of Ecology and Evolutionary Biology
 _Software Carpentry Workshop_  March 2016
-Taught a two-day workshop on reproducible research and programming in R, Unix Shell and Git. [materials](https://github.com/butterflyology/2016-03-21-UConn)
+Taught a two-day workshop on reproducible research and programming in R, Unix Shell and Git.
+[Link to Materials](https://github.com/butterflyology/2016-03-21-UConn)

 **Instructor** Iowa State University - Department of Mechanical Engineering
 _Software Carpentry Python/Unix Workshop_  November 2015
-Taught a two-day workshop on reproducible research and programming in python and UNIX. [materials](https://github.com/wrightaprilm/2015-11-16-ISU)
+Taught a two-day workshop on reproducible research and programming in python and UNIX.
+[Link to Materials](https://github.com/wrightaprilm/2015-11-16-ISU)

 **Instructor** American Ornithologists Union Conference
 _'Taking R to the Next Level' Workshop_ July 2015
-Taught a day long workshop on programming, graphing and data management in R. [materials](https://github.com/aurielfournier/AOU_workshop)
+Taught a day long workshop on programming, graphing and data management in R. [Link to Materials](https://github.com/aurielfournier/AOU_workshop)

 > **As Teaching Assistant**

 **Teaching Assistant** University of Arkansas
 Biometry
 Spring Semester 2016
 Teaching weekly labs on statistics, experimental design and programming in R. Giving lectures, grading materials.
-Developed materials, scripts and documentation to move all labs from SYSTAT to R. [materials](https://github.com/aurielfournier/Biometry_Materials)
+Developed materials, scripts and documentation to move all labs from SYSTAT to R. [Link to Materials](https://github.com/aurielfournier/Biometry_Materials)

 **Teaching Assistant** University of Arkansas
 Wetlands Ecology and Management